readysettech/docs-old/docs/reference/query-support.md

 - Literal values
     - String literals, quoted according to the SQL dialect being used (single quotes for PostgreSQL, double or single quotes for MySQL)
-        - ReadySet does not support string literals with charset or collation specifications
+        - ReadySet does not support string literals with charset or collation specifications.
     - Integer literals
     - Float literals
-        - ReadySet does not support float literals using scientific (exponential) notation
+        - ReadySet does not support float literals using scientific (exponential) notation.
     - `NULL` literal
     - `CURRENT_TIMESTAMP`, `CURRENT_DATE`, and `CURRENT_TIME` literals
     - Boolean literals `TRUE` and `FALSE`